AadiSKartha/qr-generator/README.md

-# qr-generator
+# QR-Generator
-A simple QR Code Generator web page
+Just a simple QR Code Generator web page.

+## Usage
+Simply type in a text or URL into the input box and click on the 'Generate QR Code' button.